quentinsf/rollease2mqtt/README.md

 # Controlling Rollease Acmeda blinds from Python & Linux

 *My plan is to turn this into a proper utility in due course, probably as a gateway allowing the blinds to be controlled via MQTT.
 At this stage, though, these are some experiments and notes.
-This requires Python 3.6 or later.*
+This requires Python 3.7 or later, but would not be hard to backport to 3.6 if needed.*

 ## Background